Msdtron: a high-capability multi-speaker speech synthesis system for diverse data using characteristic information: Introduction

-The state-of-art systems have an encoder-decoder structure of network with speaker embedding as conditions \cite{Paul2020EnhancingSI, Choi2020AttentronFT, Chien2021InvestigatingOI, Chen2020MultiSpeechMT, Cooper2020ZeroShotMT, Nachmani2018FittingNS, Jia2018TransferLF}.
-Some works investigated into the effective representations of speaker, e.g. \cite{Chien2021InvestigatingOI, Cooper2020ZeroShotMT} studied the effects of different speaker embeddings such as d-vector \cite{Wan2018GeneralizedEL}, x-vector \cite{Snyder2018XVectorsRD}, LDE-based speaker encoding \cite{Cooper2020ZeroShotMT}. \cite{Choi2020AttentronFT} proposed an attention-based variable-length embedding. \cite{Cai2020FromSV} measured the speaker similarity between the predicted mel-spectrogram and the reference.
-Some works focused on solving the problem of noisy data \cite{Hu2019NeuralTA, Paul2020EnhancingSI, Cong2020DataEV, Kons2019HighQL}, e.g. \cite{Paul2020EnhancingSI, Cong2020DataEV} researched into the methods of transfer learning for noisy samples. \cite{Hsu2019DisentanglingCS} aimed to disentangle speaker embedding and noise by data augmentation and a conditional generative model.
-And some works were interested in the controllability of system in the manner of zero-shot. \cite{Choi2020AttentronFT, Cooper2020ZeroShotMT} tried to obtain target voice by feeding target speaker embedding without speaker adaptation. \cite{Hsu2019HierarchicalGM, Zhang2019LearningLR} introduced latent variables to control the speaking style.
+The state-of-art systems have an encoder-decoder structure network with speaker embedding as additional inputs \cite{Paul2020EnhancingSI, Choi2020AttentronFT, Chien2021InvestigatingOI, Cooper2020ZeroShotMT, Jia2018TransferLF}.
+Some works investigated the effective representations of speakers, e.g. \cite{Chien2021InvestigatingOI, Cooper2020ZeroShotMT} studied the effects of different speaker embeddings such as x-vector \cite{Snyder2018XVectorsRD}, LDE-based speaker encoding \cite{Cooper2020ZeroShotMT}. \cite{Choi2020AttentronFT} proposed an attention-based variable-length embedding. \cite{Cai2020FromSV} measured the speaker similarity between the predicted mel-spectrogram and the reference.
+Some works focused on solving the problem of noisy data \cite{Hu2019NeuralTA, Paul2020EnhancingSI}, e.g. \cite{Paul2020EnhancingSI} did research into the methods of transfer learning for noisy samples. \cite{Hsu2019DisentanglingCS} aimed to disentangle speaker embedding and noise by data augmentation and a conditional generative model.
+And some works were interested in the controllability of systems in the manner of zero-shot. \cite{Choi2020AttentronFT, Cooper2020ZeroShotMT} tried to obtain target voice by feeding target speaker embedding without speaker adaptation. \cite{Hsu2019HierarchicalGM} introduced latent variables to control the speaking style.

-The previous studies rarely gave insights to what role the information other than text-content (called control information in this paper, e.g. speaker embedding, pitch and energy) played.
-The control information is usually represented by a fixed-or-variable-length embedding which may not be as effective as we excepted, e.g. the pitch embedding is relevant to the harmonics of speech but it's not an effective representation of the harmonic structure.
-Besides, the embedding of control information is typically concatenated or added to the text-content representation, or is simply used to perform affine transformation on it \cite{Kumar2020FewSA}.
-In this way, the control information is playing a similar role as the text-content information in the network.
-However, the text-content is the most important characteristic of speech which determines the intelligibility while the control information is affecting other characteristics like voice color of speech.
+The previous studies rarely gave insights into what role the characteristic information such as timbre and style played.
+The characteristic information is usually represented by a fixed-or-variable-length embedding which may not be effective enough, e.g. the pitch embedding is relevant to the harmonics of speech but it's not an effective representation of the harmonic structure.
+Besides, the embedding of characteristic information is typically concatenated or added to the text content representation or is simply used to perform an affine transformation on it \cite{Kumar2020FewSA}.
+In this way, the characteristic information is playing a similar role as the text content information in the network, which is not what we expected.